 Light

 Plants require light for manufacturing their food.
+In some plants, day length also triggers changes in growth stages such as encouraging flowering or fruiting.
 Limited light or the absence of it greatly affects the growth of the plant.
-Light also encourages flowering and fruiting.
 During winters when the days are short, the growth of the plants can be reduced depending on the plant type.

 Water

 Plants cannot survive without water.
 Around 90% of the plant body comprises water.
 Plants become stressed in the absence of water and die.
-Water present in the soil is absorbed by the plant, which absorbs and transports the nutrients through transpiration.
-High transpiration however may lead to reduced photosynthesis due to the inability of the plant to replace water fast enough causing the plant to shut down for short periods of time.
+Water present in the soil is absorbed by the plant, which absorbs and transports nutrients through transpiration.
+High transpiration however may lead to reduced photosynthesis due to the inability of the plant to replace water fast enough causing the plant to shut down for short periods.

 Temperature